Today, we’re announcing that SVP and General Manager Monica Long has been promoted to the role of President.

 “I’m incredibly honored to take on the role of President at Ripple as we expand deeper into crypto-enabled services like liquidity, settlement and custody,” says Monica Long.
 “Looking back over my tenure, I can say without a doubt that I’ve been lucky enough to be surrounded by some of the smartest, most innovative people in crypto and tech, as we tackled some huge audacious goals– like being able to send money instantly for fractions of a penny around the world.
 The Internet of Value is a mission I believed in on day one and continue to find inspiration in for the future.”

-Monica’s passion, hard work and successful strategic bets resulted in her promotion in August 2020 to General Manager of RippleX where she oversaw product, engineering, partnerships, marketing and developer relations, working together to support an open community of crypto developers innovating across creator economies, payments, identity, foreign exchange, digital media, gaming, central bank digital currencies and more.
+Monica’s passion, hard work, care and successful strategic bets resulted in her promotion in August 2020 to General Manager of RippleX where she oversaw product, engineering, partnerships, marketing and developer relations, working together to support an open community of crypto developers innovating across creator economies, payments, identity, foreign exchange, digital media, gaming, central bank digital currencies and more.
 Under her leadership, the team launched and contributed to –along with the community– the first phase of the EVM sidechain and brought NFTs to the XRP Ledger (XRPL) under the proposed amendment, XLS-20, as well as inked key CBDC partnerships with the countries of Palau and Bhutan.
 In addition, they led funding for and helped launch 100+ projects through grants, accelerators, bounties, hackathons and the XRPL Zone.

 In June 2022, she took on the RippleNet General Manager role, in addition to RippleX, where she was responsible for the development and growth of ODL and global customer success.